Valyria-Studios/ellis_app/App/HMIS/HMISINTEGRATION.md

 ---

+### What additional fields are needed for projects that don’t exist within a referral in the Ellis App?

+The Ellis app creates referrals for Nonprofits that has a set of data, like user data and information about that specific referrals.
+Projects contain data as stated below, some of these data points are not contained in a referral from the Ellis App.
+Below are the data points that are needed for a project, that we do not have within a referral process or the client data.

+The user data structure can be changed to include these missing fields:

+>1.
+Suffix
+>2.
+Name Data Quality
+>3.
+SSN Data Quality
+>4.
+DOB Data Quality
+>5.
+Veteran Status
+>6.
+Disability Condition

+The organization data structure are missing these elements:

+>1.
+Victim Service Provider
+>2.
+Continuum of Care Information
+>3.
+Funding Sources
+>4.
+Bed and Unit Inventory Information
+>5.
+HMIS Participation Status
+>6.
+Coordinated Entry Participation Status

+These data elements and which fields they contain can be found in the *PDDEandUDETemplate* within this folder.

+---
+### How will we get additional elements?

+There are elements that are needed in a project, depending on the programs an organization is a part of.
+Due to this, the universal elements that can exist via the user and organization data structure, we need to still retrieve the elements needed for those projects.

+How are we going to retrieve these data elements?
+I assume we create a new page on the Ellis App for this.

+---
+### What values can be stored within the client object?

 ## Project Setup

 > One of the most critical steps in accurate data collection and reporting is ensuring that a project